Derryn Hinch: Radio

 In 1978, Hinch had a morning program on 3XY.
-He made the move to 3AW in 1979, hosting the morning shift to high ratings, staying until 1987, when he left to return to television as host of Hinch At Seven.
+In 1979, Hinch moved to 3AW, hosting a successful morning program for eight years.
+In 1987, he left radio to host Hinch At Seven on television.

-During the 1990s he had a brief stint presenting talkback on Adelaide station 5DN, before returning to 3AW in 2000 to host Nightline.
+During the 1990s, he had a brief stint presenting talkback on Adelaide station 5DN, before returning to 3AW in 2000 to host Nightline.
 In 2001, he began a two-year stint at 3AK before returning to 3AW to host the drive-time program in 2003.
 He was often absent from the programs due to suspension, poor health and house arrest.
-In August 2012, it was announced Hinch's contract would not be renewed by 3AW, and he would be replaced by financial commentator Tom Elliott.
+In August 2012, it was announced that Hinch's contract would not be renewed by 3AW, and he would be replaced by financial commentator Tom Elliott.
 He is the Melbourne correspondent for New Zealand radio network Newstalk ZB and often presents political commentaries on the station.

+In 2010 he was inducted into the Australian Commercial Radio Hall of Fame.

 Acting

 In September 2008, Hinch had a four-week run as The Criminologist (narrator) in the Australian tour of The Rocky Horror Show.
 He also appeared as himself, in a minor role, in the 2000 film The Wog Boy with Nick Giannopoulos, and reprised the role in its 2022 sequel, Wog Boys Forever.
 Hinch also made cameo appearances on Fast Forward, which was the same sketch show where he was parodied as Hunch, played by Steve Vizard.
 Hinch played the role of Senator in 2016 movie The Colour of Darkness.